jflude/lancaster/README.md

 statistics instead of its usual output.
 If the storage has not been "touched" by its writer for ORPHAN-TIMEOUT microseconds (defaulting to 3 seconds), READER will exit with an error.
 An ORPHAN-TIMEOUT of zero will disable this checking.
+The -R option will cause READER to ignore the recreation (reopening) of the storage (without this option, recreation causes READER to exit with an error).

 The -p option causes the programs to include the specified prefix in error messages, to allow easier identification when running multiple instances.